 To work in most kinds of mental health counseling, you’ll need at least a MA.
 You could go a number of directions.
 The three main tracks are social work (MSW), counseling, where if you pursue licensing, you’ll become a Licensed Professional Counselor (LPC), or to continue with Psychology through a Master’s degree or Doctor of Psychology (PsyD).
 Consider consulting your faculty for more specifics about the different graduate options as you decide which path is best for you.

 Most of these programs involve a limited amount of time in on-campus work.

-The program is open for application by FLC undergraduates majoring in Psychology, Sociology-General Option or Criminology Option, Gender and Women's Studies, Public Health and Anthropology.
-Students must meet specific admissions criteria.
+The program is open for application by FLC undergraduates majoring in Psychology, Sociology and Human Services, Criminology and Justice Studies, Gender and Sexuality Studies, Public Health, and Anthropology.
+Students must meet specific admission criteria.

 For the first three years, you are an undergraduate paying tuition to Fort Lewis College.
 During this time, you’ll complete your Liberal Arts Core requirements and the courses required for your major.

 In the fourth year, you’ll enroll in DU’s Four Corners MSW program.
 You’ll take all your courses in Durango, Colorado.
 At the end of the fourth year, your DU credits are transferred back to FLC to complete your BA with an August graduation date.

 In the fifth year, you are a DU GSSW graduate student.
 You are awarded your MSW at the end of that year.